x56Jason/git-rewrite-message/README.md

-# <p style="text-align: center;">Rewrite Commit Message</p>
+# Rewrite Commit Message

 ## Install

     $ make
     $ make install

-It will install git-message into ~/bin/, and template files into ~/.config/git-message/
+It will install 'git-message' and 'git-message-rewrite.pl' into ~/bin/, and template files into ~/.config/git-message/.

 ## Usage

 ### 1. Edit template

-First we need to choose a template, and edit corresponding template file in ~/.config/git-message/
+First we need to choose a template, and edit corresponding template file in ~/.config/git-message/.

+Currently we support 2 templates: baseline, openeuler.

+So we need to edit baseline.template or openeuler.template accordingly.

 ### 2. Set template environment variable